 I say nothing, as long as it’s in moderation and if you have a financial plan in place, saving for retirement, paying off debt, etc.

 The way you choose to spend your money is up to you and I totally think treating yourself is important to do.

 I know once I switched careers and got a better paying gig, I moved into a nicer apartment.

 But, I already ensured I had built an emergency fund, that I was paying myself first (saving money and investing towards retirement first), and that I stuck to a simple spending budget.

-The challenge is, many times we lose track of budgeting, saving, and investing for ourselves, family, and future.
-Instead, the material items and excitement of having money to do more is enticing.
+The challenge is, many times we lose track of budgeting, saving, and investing for ourselves, our family, and the future.
+Instead, the material items and excitement of having money to do more are enticing.

 And sure, the temporary happiness and euphoria you get with spending money on things you want is great, but in the end it’s just “stuff.”